linode/linode-api-openapi/README.md

-# Distributable OpenAPI Description for the Linode API
+# Linode API OpenAPI

 This repository contains the packaged and distributable OpenAPI description file for the Linode API.

+## Linode API resources

-Review the [Linode API reference documentation](https://techdocs.akamai.com/linode-api/reference/api) for more details on using this API.
-For other Akamai APIs, see the [akamai/akamai-apis](https://github.com/akamai/akamai-apis) repository.
+- Documentation: Review the [Linode API reference documentation](https://techdocs.akamai.com/linode-api/reference/api) for more details on using this API.
+- Release notes: See the [Linode API release notes](https://techdocs.akamai.com/linode-api/changelog) page for a list of changes to the Linode API.

+## OpenAPI files for other Akamai APIs

+To view the OpenAPI files for other Akamai APIs, see the [akamai/akamai-apis](https://github.com/akamai/akamai-apis) repository.

 ## License and notice